What parents need to know

 Is it any good?

+Nacho Libre is funny and silly, with some of the best writing and characters around.
 Given the offbeat nature of director Jared Hess (Napoleon Dynamite), the star (School of Rock), and the writer (Mike White, who wrote The Good Girl and School of Rock), this movie is destined to go down as a cult classic, with lines you'll be quoting for years.
-It's funny and silly, with some of the best writing and characters around.
 Jack Black (who also produced the movie) is surprisingly agile in the ring, and Hector Jimenez is a scene stealer.

 Even if you don't "get" this type of goofy humor, Nacho Libre is still a sweet movie with a good message about caring for others -- even if Jack Black in tight pants is an image you'd just as soon forget.

 Families can talk about the importance of helping others.
 Do you have particular gifts (i.e. music, art, ability to talk with others) that could be used to help others?
 Is it ok for Ignacio to become a masked wrestler, even though the church elders frown on it?
 Are his motives – helping the orphans – a good enough reason to become a masked wrestler?
 And how does the Lucha Libre wrestling bring the Mexican community together?

 |Cast:||Ana de la Reguera, Hector Jimenez, Jack Black, Peter Stormare, Richard Montoya|